E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/index.rst

    :width: 30 %
    :align: left

-This is a collection of the modules that have been created by E-CAM community within the area of Quantum Dynamics.
-This documentation is created using ReStructured Text and the git repository for the documentation source files can be found at https://gitlab.e-cam2020.eu/e-cam/E-CAM-Library which are open to contributions from E-CAM members.
+This is a collection of the modules that have been created by the E-CAM community within the area of Quantum Dynamics.
+This documentation is created using ReStructured Text and the git repository for the documentation.
+Source files can be found at
+https://gitlab.e-cam2020.eu/e-cam/E-CAM-Library which are open to contributions from E-CAM members.

-In the context of E-CAM, the definition of a software module is any piece of software that could be of use to the E-CAM community and that encapsulates some additional functionality, enhanced performance or improved usability for people performing computational simulations in the domain areas of interest to us.
+In the context of E-CAM, the definition of a software module is any piece of software that could be of use to the E-CAM community and that encapsulates some additional functionality, enhanced performance or improved usability for people performing computational simulations in the domain areas of interest to the project.

-This definition is deliberately broader than the traditional concept of a module as defined in the semantics of most high-level programming languages and is intended to capture inter alia workflow scripts, analysis tools and test suites as well as traditional subroutines and functions.
+This definition is deliberately broader than the traditional concept of a module as defined in the semantics of most high-level programming languages and is intended to capture internal workflow scripts, analysis tools and test suites as well as traditional subroutines and functions.
 Because such E-CAM modules will form a heterogeneous collection we prefer to refer to this as an E-CAM software repository rather than a library (since the word library carries a particular meaning in the programming world).
 The modules do however share with the traditional computer science